-2. Rationale for the course

-Describe how the internship or practicum will extend the student's education through practical experience in a field of study and/or enhance her/his career after graduation.
+- 2. Rationale for the course: Describe how the internship or practicum will extend the student's education through practical experience in a field of study and/or enhance her/his career after graduation.
 Provide a list of possible internship sites.
-(Please consider the full range of potential sites, including businesses, government agencies, cultural/recreational organizations, religious organizations, civic organizations.)

-3. Specific grading method

-In addition to indicating whether the course is letter grade or pass/fail, indicate here how the grade will be determined by the supervising faculty member.
+(Please consider the full range of potential sites, including businesses, government agencies, cultural/recreational organizations, religious organizations, civic organizations.) - 3.
+Specific grading method: In addition to indicating whether the course is letter grade or pass/fail, indicate here how the grade will be determined by the supervising faculty member.
 What components will it be based on: a paper, a portfolio, a report from the workplace supervisor, performance in a seminar component?

-4. Specify credit

-Credit for an internship/practicum should be indicated by three digits which show: Credit hours for the course: hours lecture per week (or 0 if none): hours in the field per week For example:

-1-3:0:3-9 The course can be taken for 1-3 hours credit: there are no lecture hours:

-hours in the field per week depends on the number of credit hours designated.

-6:1:15 The course carries 6 hours credit: there is one on-campus class or meeting per week: there are 15 hours in the field per week.
+- 5. Specify credit: Credit for an internship/practicum should be indicated by three digits which show: Credit hours for the course: hours lecture per week (or 0 if none): hours in the field per week For example: - 1-3:0:3-9 The course can be taken for 1-3 hours credit: there are no lecture hours: hours in the field per week depends on the number of credit hours designated. - 6:1:15 The course carries 6 hours credit: there is one on-campus class or meeting per week: there are 15 hours in the field per week. - 9.
+Course description: For the student's information, include information about the campus component (seminar, meetings with faculty coordinator). - 15.
+Course syllabus: Follow the topics of the standard syllabus format, although a few topics (e.g., teaching strategies, required texts, topical outline) may not be applicable.
+Be sure to include the following: - Student expectations and assignments: role in arranging the internship, work hours, reading or bibliography assignments, oral or written reports, portfolios, and/or work assessments. - Topics for internship/practicum seminars or meetings with faculty

-If the internship/practicum does not last an entire semester, the hours should be adjusted accordingly.
-Add a sentence explaining your proposed credit numbers.

-7. Catalog description

-For the student's information, include information about the campus component (seminar, meetings with faculty coordinator).

-13. Course syllabus

-Follow the topics of the Form A format, although a few topics (e.g., teaching strategies, required texts, topical outline) may not be applicable.

-Be sure to include the following:

-Student expectations and assignments: role in arranging the internship, work hours, reading or bibliography assignments, oral or written reports, portfolios, and/or work assessments.
-Topics for internship/practicum seminars or meetings with faculty

-PLEASE NOTE: Student Contract/ Agency Agreement--Internships and practica are covered by specific University policies.
-Please see the information at: http://provost.uncg.edu/publications/academic/agreements.asp